AlexSugak/invoice-generator/notes.md

 - Continue to save drafts every 2 seconds?
 Or use separate button?
 (UX)
 - Make PR

-# Homework (day 2)

-- Add e2e tests for new endpoints which you added before
-- If did not do day1 homework: create new endpoint (e.g. settings)
-- [OPTIONAL]: add new web e2e tests (playwright) for new features
-- Extend `.github/workflows/pr-checks.yml`: add prettier format check
-  - add prettier:check script
-  - add prettierignore to skip formatting check for e.g. node_modules
-  - extend `pr-checks.yml` to run this new script

 # Solution

 - Where and how do we store different drafts?